OpenSmartEnvironment/ose-example-rpi/README.md

 If you want to use this example on a BeagleBone, see [these instructions](https://github.com/fivdi/onoff#installation).

-If you wish to use this exaple together with the OSE Media player, configure its IP address and port number within your network in `bin/run.js`.
+If you wish to use this example together with the OSE Media player, configure its IP address and port number within your network in `bin/run.js`.